 Getting a bona fide job necessitates obtaining a work permit, which can be a time-consuming and difficult process.
 The most likely source of paid employment is as an English teacher at one of the language institutes, or working in the hospitality industry in a hotel or resort.
 Naturalists or river guides may also be able to find work with either private lodges or adventure-travel operators, though you shouldn’t expect to make more than survival wages.

-If you’d like to spend more time in Costa Rica than a vacation allows, experiencing what it’s like to live and make a difference to the community in this amazing country, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
+If you’d like to spend more time in Costa Rica than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...